cloudfoundry-attic/cf-openstack-validator/README.md

 You can extend the validator with custom tests.
 For a detailed description and examples, please have a look at the [extension documentation](./docs/extensions.md).

 This repository already contains some [extensions](./extensions).
-Each extension has its own documentation which can be found in the extension folder.
+Each extension has its own documentation which can be found in the corresponding extension folder.

 ## Troubleshooting
 The validator does not run on your OpenStack?
 See [additional OpenStack related configuration options](docs/openstack_configurations.md) for possible solutions.